filipemes/DistributedMinesweeper/README.md

 * In this project we used a standalone implementation of the Minesweeper Game developed by Sorin.
-* This game aims to be a distributed version of the minesweeper game, for those communications between players and server we used the Remote Method Invocation(RMI).
+* This game aims to be a distributed version of the minesweeper game, for communications between players and server we used the Remote Method Invocation(RMI).
 * We used JavaFx and Java Swing for GUIs.

 ## Getting Started